Healthy Holiday OREOs (Gluten Free, Vegan-Friendly)

 The buttercream filling:

 *This makes a full batch of frosting, you can half this recipe to fill just the Oreos*

-1/2 cup of plant-based butter or regular butter
+1/2 cup of non-dairy butter, or regular butter

-2 cups powdered sugar (make unrefined powdered sugar by putting ANY granulated sweetener by itself in a high speed blender for 30 seconds)
+2 cups powdered sugar (make unrefined powdered sugar by putting any granulated sweetener In a high speed blender for 30 seconds)

 1 tsp vanilla extract